astronomer/astronomer-cosmos/docs/configuration/lineage.rst

 Otherwise, it attempts to use the environment variable ``OPENLINEAGE_NAMESPACE`` as the namespace.

-Finally, if neither are defined, it uses ``"default"`` as the namespace.
+Finally, if neither are defined, it uses ``"cosmos"`` as the namespace.